 Sudbury Hall - Nr Uttoxeter

-The delightful Museum of Childhood allows visitors a glimpse into the past to experience growing up during the last 100 years.
-Fascinating displays include a wealthy family nursery, Edwardian school room & a Coal Tunnel for adventurous children.
+The Museum of Childhood allows visitors a glimpse into the past to experience growing up during the last 100 years.
+Displays include a wealthy family nursery, Edwardian school room & a Coal Tunnel for adventurous children.